libpag/tgfx-benchmark/README.md

 ## Introduction
- A benchmark project for the TGFX graphics library.
+ A benchmark project for the [TGFX](https://github.com/Tencent/tgfx) graphics library.
 It is used to test the performance of the TGFX graphics library on different platforms.

+There is also a related project, [skia-benchmark](https://github.com/libpag/skia-benchmark), which tests the performance of the Skia graphics library using the same benchmark cases.

 ## Getting Started